jaredpalmer/tsdx/templates/react-with-storybook/README.md

-# TSDX React User Guide
+# TSDX React w/ Storybook User Guide

 Congrats!
 You just saved yourself hours of work by bootstrapping this project with TSDX.
 Let’s get you oriented with what’s here and how to use it.